pecknigel/learning-resources/tenets.md

 ## RT(F)M

 It used to be a thing.
 Now documentation is better and way more accessible and it’s just the done thing.
-Best to read it :) It’s actually fun in most cases (looking at you, my good friend Node.js, pheeeeoowee those docs - still well worth reading though).
+Best to read it :) It’s actually fun in most cases.

+Looking at you, my good friend Node.js, pheeeeoowee those docs.
+Still well worth reading though.
+Awesome software.

 ## Really Look